 ‘It is not far from here.
 It’s known as Sutthan, and it’s a place known for its medicinal herbs.’

-Abdul laughed.
-‘You’re quite right in your observations, Dear Sister.
-In most parts of the Hotlands, which is the largest desert in the world, plants cannot grow, but there is an oasis where they do grow plentifully.
+‘You’re quite right, Princess.’
+Nando laughed.
+‘In most parts of the Hotlands, few plants grow, but there is an oasis where they do grow plentifully.
 It is there that I live with my kinsmen.
 We also have fruit trees in abundance.
-When you met me in the desert yesterday, I was taking a consignment of fruit to a nearby town.’
+When you met me in the desert yesterday, I was carrying fruit to sell in a nearby town.’

 ‘It doesn’t really matter,’ said Raja.

 ‘Of course, it matters!’ cried Nando.
 ‘We could have given the extra money away to poor people!
 I always try and give as much as I can.’

 His last sentence was spoken with such vehemence that both Raja and Samara were taken aback.

 ‘So, do you help poor people with the money you make from selling fruit?’ asked Raja.